Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Results and discussions

 Here we present the results of fitting to the observed ACFs and show that the $\Mprog$ model matches with the observations better than the $\vpeak$ model.
-We discuss the constrained free parameters in the two models.
-Finally, we study the inferred satellite fractions and halo occupation numbers.
+We discuss the \smrv{constraints on the} free parameters in the two models.
+Finally, we study the inferred satellite fractions.